alex031029/LeetCode/README.md

-# LeetCode
+# LeetCode and HackerRank

-I sync some (not all) LeetCode questions I have done into this repo.
+I sync some (not all) LeetCode and HackerRank questions I have done into this repo.